Who are we and what is our parish for?

 We are not only open to everybody; we actively encourage people to participate in our parish life.
 Our Church is a living sign of Jesus in the midst of society.
 As he welcomed everybody, so we in our parish seek to do the same in his name.
 As he sought above all to serve his brothers and sisters, so we look for ways to put our faith into action by helping others.
 We simultaneously respect each person’s faith situation and we openly invite each person to become a Catholic so that they may experience in its fullness that joy which God wishes we all should possess.

 The Parish Pastoral Council (PPC) is a formally constituted group which has the Parish Priest as it's President and a Chair and Vice Chair representing the parish.
 The PPC also includes a representative from twelve Parish groups.
 Members give of their time to help in fostering pastoral action in the parish and their deliberations and decision making constitutes an exercise in co-responsibility for the life of the parish.
 The PPC agreed the following Mission Statement:

 In obedience to Jesus' Great Commission (Matthew 28:18-20), and in response to our Bishop's call for parishes to become more missional, we will engage in three missions in particular: to the family of the parish; to young people; and to those outside the Church.

 Shared Leadership Team

-The Shared Leadership Team which comprises the parish clergy and four parishioners drives forward the parish’s mission through monthly conversations about how we can form parishioners as disciples and reach out to those who do not participate in the life of our parish.
+The Shared Leadership Team, which comprises lay and clergy members, drives forward the parish’s mission through monthly conversations about how we can form parishioners as disciples and reach out to those who do not participate in the life of our parish.
 We commend our ideas to the Parish Pastoral Council which is charged with the responsibility of making our Parish Mission Statement a reality.